st3v3nmw/fanaka/your-cv.rst

 A personal statement
 --------------------

 This is optional.
-It can give a neat snapshot of as person, but it shouldn't be more than few words - perhaps one or two sentences - that says who you are, where you are going, and why.
+It can give a neat snapshot of you as person, but it shouldn't be more than few words - perhaps one or two sentences - that says who you are, where you want to be going, and why.

     I am a recent computer science graduate.
 In my studies I saw directly how low-literacy mobile health applications can bring tangible benefits to marginalised rural communities.
 I want a career where I can contribute to that too.